 The main thing to understand is that contingent recruiting is a sales game and, as with any sales industry, it is all about earning commission.
 Contingent recruiters must provide a majority of their service for free and there still is never a guarantee of earning their commission.
 [I would venture to say recruiters provide roughly 80% of their services for free].
 It is only if their candidate gets selected will they be paid.
 As a result, it creates a lot of competition, not just amongst competing agencies, but between the many candidates the recruiter has sent to the client.

 Therefore, agency recruiters focus more on making a successful placement with any candidate rather than a specific candidate.
-So while a candidate may be sent to that client by the recruiter, there could be as many as 5 – 10 other candidates being sent as well.
+So while a candidate may be sent to that client by the recruiter, there could be as many as 5 – 10 other candidates being sent as well, especially with recruiting software aiding them.
 This makes for a difficult situation because the candidate and recruiter have the same goal, but different outcomes.
 What I mean is both parties want a successful placement, but the recruiter will be happy with whoever gets placed as long as they are earning a fee.

 The point of this article is to take a look into the truth behind agency recruiting.
 Please understand that I do not have an axe to grind against the agency world.
 I spent the majority of my career in that environment and I had a great time.
 I made great money, met some of my closest friends and helped change the lives of people when it came to their careers.
 However there are parts of the world of agency recruiting that I feel it is important for people to understand:

 1) Agency recruiters are not there to get a candidate a job:

 If you are working with an agency recruiter, do not expect them to fight to get you a job.